Google Trademark Infringement: Everything You Need to Know

 - Trademark Rights: Google does not have the ability to register trademarks on your behalf.

 - Other Types of Ads: Google's policies pertaining to trademarks ONLY apply to trademarks that appear in text ads through AdWords.
 That doesn't mean, however, that they won't remove a specific ad from another format on their network if a trademark owner makes a valid complaint.

 Before you take steps to submit a complaint to Google, it's a good idea to take the time to read through their Trademark and Copyright policies to make sure you have a solid case.
 Otherwise, you may expend time and effort that, ultimately, could go to waste.

 If you need help with Google trademark infringement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.